masa8/hello_eagle/README.md

  Click Rect
  Click on drawing area to draw 0.08x0.08 Rect.
  Move them to PAD positions to make it easy to solder.
+ Add text if you want.
  Save
 ## Export Garber Data
-Click excellon.cam from CAM Jobs on Control Panel Select File > Open > Board > your board file(.brd) saved above.
+Click excellon.cam from CAM Jobs on Control Panel
+Select File > Open > Board > your board file(.brd) saved above.
 Click Process Job
 Click x button
 Click gerb274x[2L].cam  (or any you want)
 Select File > Open > BOard > your board file(.brd) saved above.
 Click Process Job

 ### (Option) Garber File Format: Replace \n with \r\n
 If your export files need to be used on Windows